Grandeur of Vintage and Antique Jewelry

 Vintage jewelry has a timeless appeal.
 From the sophisticated to the outrageous, vintage jewelry of different eras in time vary in styles and can easily complement any outfit.
 The thrill of purchasing a vintage piece is finding out about its past – who was it made for?
 When was it made?
 What was the story behind it?
 Knowing which period the vintage or antique jewelry comes from will bring you closer answering these questions.

 When looking at jewelry time periods, you may also be interested in the difference between "vintage" and "antique.
-Vintage Jewelry: jewelry which is at least 20 to 30 years old, so to be considered “vintage” it could be anything made during the 1990's or earlier.
+Vintage Jewelry: jewelry which is at least 20 or more years old, so to be considered “vintage” it could be anything made during the 1990's or earlier.
 Antique Jewelry: jewelry which is over 100 years old, the piece would have to be made before 1910's to be called "antique".

 Antique 14K Gold Demantoid Garnet Pearl Horseshoe Pin